thingsdb/ThingsDocs/v1/content/collection-api/mod_type/rel.md

 `Type?` <-> `{Type}`| One to many relation.
 `{Type}` <-> `{Type}` | Many to many relation.

 All missing relations on existing instances will be automatically created by ThingsDB once you add a new relation.
+Relations only work on stored things.

 {{% notice info %}}
 With a ***one-to-one*** or a ***one-to-many*** relation it may mot be possible to automatically create all missing relations because